-Table 1 Bulk Anodizing Results
+Table 1: Bulk Anodizing results

-Color Voltage Amount of Main Defect
+Color Voltage Number of Main Defect

 Acceptable Found

 Parts

 Bronze 17 100 N/A

 Blue 24 100 N/A

 Light 32 100 N/A

 Blue

 Gold 55 100 N/A

 Pink 62 92 Faded Color

 Magenta 71 94 Faded Color

 Aqua 82 97 Transitional

 Color

 Teal 89 95 Transitional

 Color

 Green 95 89 Faded Color

-Figure 3 demonstrates the differences in time for each tank and the setup before and after the anodizing process.
+Figure 2 demonstrates the differences in time for each tank and the setup before and after the anodizing process.
 The Tank 4 value for the new fixture increased due to the additional surface area to be processed.

-As seen in the results of Table 1, low voltage parts can be processed with a low to no percent of rejected parts.
+As seen in the results, low voltage parts can be processed with a low to no percent of rejected parts.
 When it came to high voltage colors within the spectrum, there seemed to be other factors affecting the results of the parts.
 Since grade 2 titanium was used for the basket, this could be a possible source of contamination for the parts, which were made of grade 23 titanium.
 Another aspect could be the chemistry's behavior when it is exposed to high voltages.